Kimberly Espinosa

 How did you get involved with KYCC?

-I started my own journey with KYCC in the fall semester of my sophomore year.
+I started my journey with KYCC in the fall semester of my sophomore year.
 I’m a junior now.
-I started tutoring with BRIDGE, which is one of their Youth Services programs that assists elementary and middle school students.
-You’re basically helping them with anything like home-work or any other activity — like art or cooking — that they might have.
-I was constantly involved with BRIDGE, and I still am.*
+I started tutoring with BRIDGE, which is one of their youth services programs that assists elementary and middle school students.
+You’re basically helping [children] with anything like homework or any other activity, like art or cooking, that they might have.
+I was constantly involved with BRIDGE, and I still am.

-Later, I was introduced to the Koreatown Storytelling Program because I was supposed to post a flyer to advertise for KSP on our BRIDGE account because I was the BRIDGE historian.
-I saw the flyer last year, but because of the pandemic starting up, and with so much going on, it just didn’t happen.
-But this year, I was interested in participating.
-I reached out to Katherine [KSP Program Director] to confirm with her, and she told me that the application was due on December 31st.
+Later, I was introduced to the Koreatown Storytelling Program because I was supposed to post a flyer to advertise for KSP on our BRIDGE account since I was the BRIDGE historian.
+I saw the flyer last year, but because of the pandemic starting up and with so much going on, it just didn’t happen.
+But I was interested in participating this year.
+I reached out to [KSP Program Director] Katherine to confirm with her, and she told me that the application was due on December 31.

-But the day after she responded to my email, which was the 18th of December, was also the last day of the fall semester for school.
+The day after she responded to my email, which was December 18, was also the last day of the fall semester for school.
 On that day, my dad and I started feeling sick.
 So my entire focus was on that.
 I wasn’t able to turn in the application because so much was going on.
 The day it was due was the day my dad was admitted to the ICU.
-And so, I ended up getting an email afterward from Sarah [KSP Program Associate].
-She told me that if I wanted an extension, I was able to receive it because she was told by Katherine that I had previously reached out to her.
-I think I was also mentioned in another interview by another KSP participant, so that is also something that I guess interested them.
-Here I am now, doing the interview.
+And so I ended up getting an email afterward from [KSP Program Associate] Sarah.
+She told me that if I wanted an extension, I was able to receive it because Katherine had told her that I had previously reached out to her.
+I think I was also mentioned in another interview by another KSP participant, so I guess that’s also something that interested them.
+Here I am now, doing an interview.

-KYCC really has helped my family too.
-Without them, I probably wouldn’t be living in this apartment right now.
+KYCC has also helped my family.
+Without them, I probably wouldn’t be living in my apartment right now.
 I’m curious — you know how during the quarantine, we all switched to online?
-Would you rather do things online, or would you rather have physical interaction?
+Would you rather keep things online or have physical interaction?

-Well, I remember that on the last day when we were at school, everyone was kind of celebrating, like when you’re on the last day of the fall semester and you’re about to go into winter break.
+Well, I remember that on the last day of school, everyone was kind of celebrating, like when it’s the last day of the fall semester and you’re about to have winter break.
 That’s kind of what it felt like.
 I mean, spring break was coming up as well.
-I remember people were like, “Oh, we’re gonna have two weeks of spring break, and then we’ll be back.”
+I remember people were like, ‘Oh, we’re going to have two weeks of spring break, and then we’ll be back.’
 We even played Kahoot on the last day while we stayed in our advisory room.
-People were going in and out of the class.
-The teachers were texting each other, seeing what was happening, because it was just happening, I guess, in real time.
-And because there was really no class on that day, we were on our phones and I remember constantly checking the USC or UCLA Instagram account, and seeing what updates there were.
+People were coming and going out of the class.
+The teachers were texting each other to see what was happening because it was happening in real time.
+Since there was really no class that day, we were on our phones, and I remember constantly checking the USC or UCLA Instagram accounts to see what updates there were.

-Some teachers did decide to adapt immediately [to online teaching], but other teachers gave you work and you would turn it in, but you wouldn’t have to log into a video call or something like that.
+Some teachers decided to adapt immediately to [online teaching], but other teachers gave us work, and we’d turn it in, but we wouldn’t have to log into a video call or something like that.
 It was just asynchronous work.
-During that time, I actually left [home for spring break] because, of course, we didn’t think COVID would be something that big.
+During that time, I actually left home [for spring break] because, of course, we didn’t think COVID would be something so big.
 I stayed with my sister for what I thought was going to be spring break.

 School was okay.
 It was difficult in the beginning, and then I sort of adapted to it.
-But the schoolwork did feel a lot more overwhelming, and I did feel a little more pressure, just because I wanted to make sure that I maintained communication with my teachers, as I always did when we were in school.
-I just kind of learned to live with online school.
-I never really liked it, except for the days that I just didn’t want to get up from bed.
-I did appreciate having online school.
+The schoolwork felt a lot more overwhelming, and I did feel a little more pressure because I wanted to maintain communication with my teachers, as I always did when we were in school.
+I learned to live with online school.
+I never really liked it, except for the days that I didn’t want to get [out of] bed.
+I appreciated having online school.

-But I think after my dad passed away, it completely changed.
+After my dad passed away, it completely changed.
 I didn’t think I was doing well in school, and I still don’t think I’m doing well in school.
 I have a lot of missing assignments, which scares me because it’s the second semester of 11th grade, and college applications are getting closer.
-I know for a fact that these grades are going to be seen by the admissions officers reading my application.
-So, right now, I don’t like online school due to the fact that I am not doing well.
+I know for a fact that those grades will be seen by the admissions officers reading my application.
+So right now, I don’t like online school due to the fact that I am not doing well.

-But I also want to do well because I read an interview that I had with my dad in ninth grade for my English class, which was assigned to get to know your family better.
-One of the questions I asked was, “What was your greatest regret, or what is your greatest regret in your life?” and his answer was not finishing school, despite [the fact that he didn’t finish school] not being on him, but [because of] more or less the financial situation their family was slipping into.
-And when I read that, it felt like he was telling me to just keep pushing.
+I also want to do well because I read an interview that I had with my dad in ninth grade for my English class, which was assigned to help us get to know our families better.
+One of the questions I asked was, “What is your greatest regret in your life?”
+His answer was not finishing school, despite that not being on him, but more or less the financial situation their family was slipping into.
+When I read that, it felt like he was telling me just to keep pushing.
 If I don’t do well, I’ll feel really bad.
 I’ll feel even worse.

-I mean, my teachers — they are supportive, but at the same time, even though it’s been three weeks [since my dad passed away], it feels weird moving on.
-It feels weird sometimes more than others because sometimes I just think about it too deeply.
+My teachers are supportive, but at the same time, even though it’s been three weeks [since my dad passed away], it feels weird moving on.
+It feels weird sometimes because I just think about it too deeply.
 And I can’t concentrate well in school.
-In class, I’m there — I’m sitting in front of the computer.
-But my mind just wanders a lot.
-And sometimes I feel bad because I’m put into a breakout room, and I know that we have to work on things as a group, but I’m just not able to.
+In class, I’m sitting in front of a computer, but my mind wanders a lot.
+Sometimes I feel bad because I’m put into a breakout room, and I know that we have to work on things as a group, but I’m just not able to.

-I don’t think everyone knows [that my dad passed away], and so that kind of adds a little to the situation not being the best.
-I mean, my teachers know, and some of my friends know, but yeah there are still people who don’t know because I guess my communication with people from school isn’t really close, I have a lot more connections with people outside of school, but, I don’t know.
-It’s just hard because I do want to tell them sometimes but I don’t want them to think that it’s because I want them to feel bad for me; it’s just so that they kind of know where I’m coming from.
+I don’t think everyone knows [what happened], so that kind of adds a little to the situation not being the best.
+I mean, my teachers know, and some of my friends know, but there are still people who don’t know.
+I guess my communication with people from school isn’t very close.
+I have a lot more connections with people outside of school.
+It’s hard because I do want to tell them sometimes, but I don’t want them to think that it’s because I want them to feel bad for me; it’s just so that they know where I’m coming from.

 I know what that feels like.

 It’s definitely been overwhelming, especially the past month.
-I had to find a new way of living now that my dad passed away.
-And so that has been very, very difficult.
-It’s also affected my school life or my school daily flow.
+I had to find a new way of living now that my dad has passed away.
+That has been very, very difficult.
+It has also affected my school life and daily flow.

-This pandemic has changed my life drastically, and it’s made me feel very reflective on life.
-I think I reflected a lot on my identity as well.
+This pandemic has changed my life drastically, and it has made me feel very reflective about life.
+I reflected a lot on my identity as well.
 It really hit me in different parts of my life — the way I interact with people and my community.
-And it’s definitely made me feel supported and part of a community.
-I appreciate everyone that has reached out during this time.
+It’s made me feel supported and part of a community.
+I appreciate everyone who has reached out during this time.
 It’s a lot of emotions.
-But overall, right now I feel very grateful for the community that I have.
+Overall, I feel very grateful for the community that I have.

 Could you tell me how you’ve been working on your activism during this time?

-I’m part of the youth L.A. chapter of One Up Action.
-I’m also part of Extinction Rebellion Youth Los Angeles, which is another youth L.A. chapter.
-They’re both environmental organizations, but they’re very intersectional, meaning that we talk about other topics, such as housing and workers’ rights and language accessibility.
+I’m part of the youth chapter of One Up Action L.A.
+I’m also part of Extinction Rebellion Youth Los Angeles, another youth chapter in L.A.
+They’re both environmental organizations but very intersectional, meaning that we talk about other topics, such as housing, workers’ rights, and language accessibility.

-This past year has been a new learning experience where I had to get out of my comfort zone because I’m meeting people from across L.A., and even across the country, which is pretty cool.
-Even with my dad passing away, they’ve been able to support me, so I definitely feel like it’s not just organizing, but it’s also a community.
+This past year has been a new learning experience.
+I had to get out of my comfort zone because I’m meeting people from across L.A. and even across the country, which is pretty cool.
+Even with my dad passing away, they’ve been able to support me, so I feel like it’s not just organizing but also a community.
 I really appreciate that these days.

 What inspired you to get involved with these organizations?

 In the environmental movement, there aren’t a lot of Black, Indigenous, or people of color.
-Even in these groups that I’ve participated in, a lot of people are from other parts of L.A.; they’re not near downtown or Koreatown.
+Even in these groups that I’ve participated in, many people are from other parts of L.A.
+They’re not near downtown or Koreatown.
 It’s important to hear different perspectives.

-Right now, I also feel like language accessibility has pushed me to really participate in these groups because sometimes there are only a few people who are bilingual, and I definitely feel like the information that we’re researching and putting together has to be accessible to the communities that are being affected.
+Right now, I also feel like language accessibility has pushed me to participate in these groups because sometimes there are only a few people who are bilingual.
+The information we’re researching and putting together has to be accessible to the communities that are being affected.
 You can’t just organize and not make this accessible to the people who really need the support.
 Knowing our history and my experiences working with my parents have influenced me to participate in these groups whenever I can.

 You mentioned an emphasis on language accessibility.
 Do you come from a multilingual household?

-My parents speak Spanish; it’s our primary language at home.
+My parents speak Spanish.
+It’s our primary language at home.
 They also speak Zapotec, which is an Indigenous language.
 I know Spanish, but I’m learning Zapotec now.
-Through the conversations that they’ve had, I’ve been able to pick up a few things here and there.
+Through the conversations they’ve had, I’ve been able to pick up a few things here and there.
 I’m not fluent, but I try.
-My dad spoke English, but now it’s just my mom, so I have to translate for her, whenever I can.
+My dad spoke English, but now it’s just my mom, so I have to translate for her whenever I can.
 Whenever papers come in, I make sure to translate for her, so I see how things are not very accessible for her.
-It’s definitely made me realize how important language accessibility is.
+It’s made me realize how important language accessibility is.

 How has COVID-19 affected language accessibility?